 "Ah, I need to go home now, Sensei."
 Byakuya snapped out of his thoughts when he heard the student's voice.
 He watched as Ichigo stood up and bowed before he turned around and leave, only to turn around again when he heard a stomach growl.

 Byakuya watched in dread as his student turned around and looked at him in confusion before those eyes comprehended everything.
 He clenched his jaw when he felt himself blushing under Ichigo's scrutinizing charming eyes but refused to look away because he would feel defeated if he did that.

 "Do you want to have dinner outside, Sensei?"
 Ichigo asked seriously and Byakuya was relieved that the boy didn't laugh at him.
 That would have been too embarrassing.

 Byakuya watched those brown eyes as they held the emotion that he once knew, love.
 The boy clearly loved him.
 But if he did, why wasn't he confessing like everyone else?
-He was he trying to keep his feelings at bay even though it was shouting to be recognized.
-Even Byakuya could see that Ichigo was struggling with his feelings, and yet the boy refused to acknowledge it.
+He was trying to keep his feelings at bay even though it was shouting to be Byakuya could see that Ichigo was struggling with his feelings, and yet the boy refused to acknowledge it.

 "…ding."
 Byakuya blinked again.
 Ichigo said something and he wasn't listening… again.

 "Sorry, what did you say?"
 Byakuya asked and the moment the words left Ichigo's lips, he wished he didn't.